Kobold: Pet names

 The HdA does not explicitly include the child-sprite Heintzlein (Heinzlein) mentioned by Martin Luther in his Table Talk, which turns out to be the spirit of the unwanted child murdered by its mother (a motif seen by kobolds elsewhere).
 (Note: Luther's child spirit originally called Heintzlein or Heinzlein but altered to "Heinzchen" in Heine.
 The name is given as Heinzlin" by Grimm's DM, citing the 1577 edition of Luther.)
 This spirit is renamed "Heinzchen" in Heine's exposition, and perhaps also in Grimm's Deutsche Sagen No. 71 as well.

 Grimm also lists other variant spellings (heinzelman, hinzelman, hinzemännchen) to be considered together.
 Grimm's commentary then mentions Heinze as a mountain sprite (Berggeist, gnome) in Rollenhagen's Froschmeuseler, Heinze being a diminutive (or rather more properly the affectionate shortened forms, or hypocorism) of Heinrich.

 The kobold Heinzelmännchen (another diminutive of Heinrich) is particularly associated with Cologne, is actually separated out as a "Category H Literary name" in the HdA, apparently regarded as a late literary invention or reconstruction.
 (Note: Weiser-Aall seems to regard it as August Kopisch's literary work, but the oral origins were published by Ernst Weyden (1826).
 Marianne Rumpf (1976) argued Kopisch relied almost completely on Weyden, though the tacit assumptions made have been questioned by Heribert A. Hilgers.
 Hilgers states the "restoration" of the Heinzelmännchen-story to have been begun by 1821 by Weyden.)
-The Heinzelmännchen is also clearly distinguished from the Hinzelmann in current scholarship, according to modern linguist Elmar Seebold, though they may have beeninterchangeably discussed in the past.
+The Heinzelmännchen is also clearly distinguished from the Hinzelmann in current scholarship, according to modern linguist Elmar Seebold, though they may have been interchangeably discussed in the past.
 Accordingly, a mix of heinzelman, hinzelman" were given as "pet name (shortened human name)" type of kobold names by Grimm, (cf. below and the daughter article Heinzelmännchen).